Damiennsoh/alx-low_level_programming/0x00-hello_world/README.md

-a script that compiles C but does not link
+A program that compiles without link